 - 6. Complete the following fields for Manually Add. - a.
-In the Hostname field, enter the IP address used to communicate with the site's controller. - b.
+In the Hostname field, enter the IP address used to communicate with the fabric's controller. - b.
 In the User Name and Password field, provide the login credentials for a user with admin privileges for the controller you are adding. - c.
 In the Domain field, enter the controller login domain name. - d.
 Click Next. - e.
-Enter the site name to identify the site on Nexus Dashboard. - f.
-Select the site location from the map to identify the site on Nexus Dashboard. - g.
+Enter the fabric name to identify the fabric on Nexus Dashboard. - f.
+Select the fabric location from the map to identify the fabric on Nexus Dashboard. - g.
 Click Next. - h.
 Select the in-band EPG from the drop-down list.
 For Nexus Dashboard Insights, in-band EPG is used for connectivity between Nexus Dashboard and the fabric. - i.
-Use toggle to select IPv4 or IPv6 to onboard the site.
-Based on this setting, Nexus Dashboard Insights will configure its collector to receive telemetry from this site.
-This setting should match your sites IP address configuration. - a
+Use toggle to select IPv4 or IPv6 to onboard the fabric.
+Based on this setting, Nexus Dashboard Insights will configure its collector to receive telemetry from this fabric.
+This setting should match your fabrics IP address configuration.